'It is a fact, the IMF negotiation is not going well’ – Kwame Pianim

 He said in an interview with Accra-based TV3 that the main reason for the situation rested on President Akufo-Addo and his embattled Finance Minister, Ken Ofori-Atta.

-“The IMF negotiations is not going well.
+“The IMF negotiations are not going well.
 I know this for a fact.
-What the IMF is waiting for is a bold credible pronouncement from the president as he did over the COVID.
+What the IMF is waiting for is a bold credible pronouncement from the president as he did over [the] COVID.

 “We need the president to own the crisis.
 To come out and say, there is nothing that I will not do to stabilize the economy of Ghana, to stop this pressure and the economic crisis that is looming and that there are no sacred cows,” he stressed stating the need to review any and every government programme if need be.